 likely to break, especially the bones of the spine, hip and wrist.

-When given during or after menopause, oestrogens can help control the symptoms.
+When given during or after menopause, estrogens can help control the symptoms.

-Conjugated oestrogens and MPA are similar to the hormones produced by the ovaries before menopause.
+Conjugated estrogens and MPA are similar to the hormones produced by the ovaries before menopause.

-Women who still have a uterus must take both oestrogen and progestogen as part of HRT.
-This is because taking oestrogen on
+Women who still have a uterus must take both estrogen and progestogen as part of HRT.
+This is because taking estrogen on

 its own may lead to irregular bleeding and a disorder of the uterine lining (endometrium) called endometrial hyperplasia,